RGB-Tools/RGB-Documentation/csv-w-btc.md

 # Client-side Validation with Bitcoin

 In this section we will explore the application of client-side validation and single-use seal to Bitcoin Blockchain, introducing the main architectural features behind **RGB protocol**.
-As mentioned in the [previous chapter](intro-tech.md) these cryptographic operations can be generally applied to different blockchain and even to different pubblication media.
-However, the outstanding properties of Bitcoin consensus algorithm in particular related to decentralization, censorship resistance and permissionlessness make it the ideal technologycal stak for developing advanced programmability features such as those required by digital bearer rights and smart contracts.
+As mentioned in the [previous chapter](intro-tech.md) these cryptographic operations can be generally applied to different blockchain and even to different publication media.
+However, the outstanding properties of Bitcoin consensus algorithm in particular related to decentralization, censorship resistance and permissionlessness make it the ideal technological stack for developing advanced programmability features such as those required by digital bearer rights and smart contracts.

 ## Single-use Seals in Bitcoin Transactions and RGB

 From previously, we recall that Single-use Seals creation undergo two fundamental operations: **Seal Definition** and **Seal Closing**.
-We will now explore how these two operations can be implemented **using Bitcoin as a pubblication medium**, and in particular making use of some elements of **Bitcoin Transactions**.
+We will now explore how these two operations can be implemented **using Bitcoin as a publication medium**, and in particular making use of some elements of **Bitcoin Transactions**.

 There are 2 main ways in which a Single-use Seal can be **defined** in Bitcoin transactions: